willroberts/rogue-spear-2020/README.md

 ## Installing on Windows 10

 1. Installing Rogue Spear
-   1. Get some software which can mount BIN/CUE CD images and mount the Rogue Spear disc.
+   1. Get some software which can mount BIN/CUE CD images and mount the Rogue Spear BIN file.
    1. Copy the contents of the mounted disc to a folder on your hard drive.
 If this is skipped, the installer will fail with an "insufficient memory" error.
    1. Modify `<DiscCopy>\Setup.exe` to use `Windows 98` compatibility mode, and run it.
 It may take a long time to reach 100% from 99%.
 Choose and install location (we'll call it `<YourGameDir>`), and install the game.
 1. Running Rogue Spear